Traditional Norwegian painting Rosemaling

 If art forging and wood carving was native to Norway, the “rusemaling” is quite young kind of arts and crafts.
 The forms of art and technology show the influence of the Renaissance and Baroque.
 Later in the ornaments and paintings became visible elements in the form of the Latin «C» and «S» – «echoes of” Rococo.

-In Telemark ornament was not regulated by strict canons, the picture fills the entire surface of different shapes.
+Not regulated by strict canons, in Telemark ornament the picture fills the entire surface of different shapes.
 Halling rose painters worked more thoroughly and used a fine brush.
 In Vestlanne the drawings are not dominated by rose, but also Acanthus flower.
 It’s amazing: Acanthus found in painting and embroidery of peoples of the world, grew only in Italy (now it is grown around the world).

 The colors were originally bright and vivid, but again, the artists in various fields used their combinations.
 In Vestlanne preferred gold, red, black and white, and in Telemark – the most diverse.
 Technique was the same everywhere.
 First, the decorated object was carefully sanded, cleaned and covered with two layers of primer.